-Bilingual Counseling Assistants (BCAs) are paraprofessionals whose main function is to serve as a cultural broker and linguistic bridge between English learners, their limited-English proficient parents/guardians, and school staff.
-They also help ensure equitable access to services and opportunities for multilingual students and their families and act as a liaison between multilingual students and families, school staff, English Learners (ELs), and community organizations.
-Bilingual Counseling Assistants are allocated to schools based on the following considerations: Document Language (which represents the language spoken by the student's parents), Home Language (which represents the student's language), number of students enrolled in the English for Speakers of Other Languages (ESOL) program at a school, and data provided by the Philadelphia Refugee Resettlement Providers Collaborative regarding the anticipated group of refugees that will resettle in Philadelphia.
+Bilingual Counseling Assistants (BCAs) are paraprofessionals whose main functions are to serve as linguistic bridges and cultural brokers between English learners, their limited-English proficient parents/guardians, and school staff.
+They help ensure equitable access to services and opportunities for multilingual students and their families and act as a liaison between multilingual students and families, school staff, English Learners (ELs), and community organizations.
+Bilingual Counseling Assistants are allocated to schools based on the following considerations: Document Language (which represents the language spoken by the student's parents) and number of students enrolled in the English for Speakers of Other Languages (ESOL) program at a school.
+Additionally, close collaboration with the Philadelphia Refugee Resettlement Regional Collaborative allows access to data about the anticipated number of arrival of refugees who will resettle in Philadelphia, the languages they speak, and the area of the city where they will be resettled.